-(5) Where a party (“the Applicant”) requests a preliminary hearing to seek an order, including an order relating to subsection (1)(a), and intends to present written or visual evidence at that preliminary hearing in support of the granting of that order, the Applicant shall provide a copy of such evidence to any other party and to the Board, not less than five business days before the preliminary hearing.
-Any party other than the Applicant, who intends to present written or visual evidence at the preliminary hearing, shall provide a copy of such evidence to the Applicant, to any other party, and to the Board, not less than one business day prior to the preliminary hearing.
+(5) Where a party (“the applicant”) requests a preliminary hearing to seek an order, including an order relating to s.
+(1)(a), and intends to present written or audio-visual evidence at that preliminary hearing in support of the granting of that order, the applicant shall provide a copy of such evidence to any other party and to the Board, not less than five (5) business days before the preliminary hearing.
+Any party other than the applicant, who intends to present written or visual evidence at the preliminary hearing, shall provide a copy of such evidence to the applicant, to any other party, and to the Board, not less than one (1) business day prior to the preliminary hearing.

 11 Subject to Rule 12,

-(1) an Appellant who intends to present written or visual evidence at a hearing shall provide a copy of such evidence to all other parties and to the Board, as directed by the Hearing Order referred to in Rule 13(4);
+(1) An appellant who intends to present written or audio-visual evidence at a hearing shall provide a copy of such evidence to all other parties and to the Board, as directed by the hearing order referred to in Rule 13(4).

-(2) any other party who intends to present written or visual evidence at a hearing shall provide a copy of such evidence to all other parties and to the Board, as directed by the Hearing Order referred to in Rule 13(4);
+(2) Any other party who intends to present written or audio-visual evidence at a hearing shall provide a copy of such evidence to all other parties and to the Board, as directed by the hearing order referred to in Rule 13(4).

 12 Notwithstanding Rule 11,